 Let’s get started.

-Next, I grab my high ball glass, cap my shaker and shake those two ingredients together.
-I pour the contents into the highball glass and pour the tonic water to fill the glass.
+Next, I grab my double old fashioned glass, cap my shaker and shake those two ingredients together.
+I pour the contents into the glass and pour the tonic water to fill the glass.

 Finally, I take the two lime wedges, squeeze their juice into the glass and plop the wedges in as well.